JenBaldonado/JenBaldonado/README.md

-- 👋 Hi, I’m @JenBaldonado
+- 👋 Hi, I’m Jenifer Baldonado
 - 👀 I’m interested in Web Development
-- 🌱 I’m currently learning Javascript
+- 🌱 I’m currently learning Javascript, Reactjs, Expressjs, MongoDB
 - 💞️ I’m looking to collaborate on making websites
-- 📫 How to reach me ...
+- 📫 How to reach me ... spotty0326@gmail.com

 <!---
 JenBaldonado/JenBaldonado is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.